DrewNaylor/Retiled/README.md

 ## Screenshots
 Below are some prototype screenshots in case you want to see how things are going so far.

-RetiledStart running on the PinePhone:<br>
+RetiledStart running on the PinePhone, less blurry than it is in person:<br>
 <img src="/docs/images/retiledstart-running-on-pinephone.png" width="360"><br>
 <br>
 RetiledStart in a three-column view:<br>